ucpu/qasmint/README.md

-center TA           # move the head on tape A to the initial position set Z 0             # count of outputted numbers label Output gt z C Z            # do we have more numbers to output? condjmp Done        # no, we do not load V TA           # load number from the tape A into register V write V             # write value from register V into output buffer writeln             # flush the output buffer to standard output right TA            # move the head on tape A one element to the right dec C               # decrement count of numbers to output jump Output         # go try output another number
+center TA           # move the head on tape A to the initial position set Z 0             # count of outputted numbers label Output gte z Z C           # do we have more numbers to output? condjmp Done        # no, we do not load V TA           # load number from the tape A into register V write V             # write value from register V into output buffer writeln             # flush the output buffer to standard output right TA            # move the head on tape A one element to the right inc Z               # increment count of outputted numbers jump Output         # go try output another number

 label Done